Clinton Reservoir Fishing Report -

 Current Fishing Conditions

-Largemouth/Smallmouth Bass Good 1-5 lbs Tube jigs or plastics that imitate crayfish will produce bites.
+Largemouth/Smallmouth Bass Good 1-5 lbs Bass are pre-spawn and will transition to spawning by early May.
+Tube jigs or plastics that imitate crayfish will produce bites.

 General Comments